quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part25_10.6.2_Wonders.md

 ??x
 Principal components are linear combinations of the original variables that capture the most significant patterns and variability in the dataset.
 The first principal component, corresponding to the largest eigenvalue, is the direction of greatest variation in the data.
 Subsequent components are orthogonal to each other and to previous components.

-In this example, \( PC1 \) (the eigenvector with the largest eigenvalue) points in the direction of major variance, while \( PC2 \) is orthogonal to it and represents a smaller component.
+In this example, $PC1 $(the eigenvector with the largest eigenvalue) points in the direction of major variance, while $ PC2$ is orthogonal to it and represents a smaller component.

 ```python
 # Extract principal components